jermp/pthash/README.md

 The command

-	./build -n 39459925 -i ~/Downloads/uk-2005.urls -l 3.5 -a 0.94 -e PC -r add -b skew -s 0 -q 3000000 -p 2500000 -t 8 -m 1 --minimal --verbose --check --external
+	./build -n 39459925 -i uk-2005.urls -l 3.5 -a 0.94 -e PC -b skew -s 0 -q 3000000 -p 2500000 -t 8 -m 1 --minimal --verbose --check --external

-builds a MPHF using most of the parameters used in Example 2 but the function is built in external memory (option `--external`) using 1 GB of RAM (option `-m 1`), and with avg. partition size of 2.5M and compressing the data structure with a partitioned compact encoding (`-e PC`).
+builds a MPHF using most of the parameters used in Example 2 but the function is built in external memory (option `--external`) using 1 GB of RAM (option `-m 1`), with avg. partition size of 2.5M, and compressing the data structure with a partitioned compact encoding (`-e PC`).

 Reading Keys from Standard Input
 -----